 Words of caution by our Managing Director, Alon Rajic:

 Not every company registered with the FCA is authorised by the FCA!
-In international currency transfers, companies not meeting a certain £ threshold can operate without “full” authorization.
+In international currency transfers, companies not meeting a certain £ threshold can operate without “full” authorisation.
 Make sure the company you use is authorised as an E-Money or Payment Institution.
 When your funds are being temporarily held for the purpose of a payment your funds will be safeguarded and protected if the firm goes bust.
 This is not always the case when you place a deposit for a forward contract or hold money in a digital account (the money will be segregated but not necessarily safeguarded) – check with your provider what their regulations are in these instances.

 Foreign Currency Transfer Brokers – Not Just Online